They say…

 A second arch-based site in Peckham opened in January 2019.
 Known as the Barrel Store, this was primarily a barrel-ageing facility and satellite taproom, though it was equipped later in the year with a small brewhouse used intermittently to make small runs for ageing.
 The site was closed in autumn 2021.

-Following a crowdfunding campaign, BBNo undertook a major expansion in 2021 to a much bigger site beside the river Thames, a former glucose refinery dating from late Victorian times in the redevelopment area of Morden Wharf on the side of the Greenwich peninsula.
+Following a crowdfunding campaign, BBNo undertook a major expansion in 2021 to a much bigger site beside the river Thames, a former glucose refinery dating from late Victorian times in the redevelopment area of Morden Wharf on the west side of the Greenwich peninsula.
 This was open to the public from September when it hosted a riverside beer festival, and beer from the 50 hl brewhouse was flowing by November.

-BBNo’s Morden Wharf brewhouse, London SE10.
+BBNo’s Morden Wharf brewhouse, SE10.

 BBNo retained its presence in but vacated Arch 75 in January 2022, continuing with a taproom at Arch 79.
 This was equipped with a 1.5 hl pilot brewery previously belonging to Josh Mellor (see Mellor’s), and was used to brew specials for the taproom.